Ernst Laas: Historical background

 Title page of Kants Analogien der Erfahrung, where Laas gives his a detail presentation of his views on Kant's epistemology.

 Since around 1830, positivism, along with the rise of other sciences and the collapse of German idealism, increasingly played an important role in philosophy.
 The neo-Kantians were busy updating and further developing their philosophical role model in line with the latest scientific developments.
 From their perspective, they contradicted positivist philosophers, for example, by arguing that judgments about facts are not possible without a priori presuppositions.
 This led to positivist-themed discussions among neo-Kantians about Kantian ideas.
 For instance, there was debate over whether the a priori elements – such as Kant's concepts and categories – should also be considered facts.

 Laas regarded positivism as the “solely scientifically justified” philosophy.
 According to him, it was free from the “arbitrary absolutisms of speculative philosophy,” especially that of Hegel – as P. Jacob Kohn states in his dissertation on Laas's positivism – and it employed the method of sciences practiced at the time.
 Therefore, with his three-volume publication Idealism and Positivism, Laas attempted to establish a unified philosophy that also met “ethical” requirements, based on the “solid foundation of experience,” more specifically on the basis of sensory “perception.”
 For this foundation, he used terms such as facts, sensations, experiences, and memories [Tatsachen, Empfindungen, Erlebnisse, and Erinnerungen].

 In the first volume of his trilogy, Laas presented the general foundations of his positivism with interpretations of texts by Plato, Kant, non-Kantian philosophers, and philosophers close to positivism, such as Condillac from the early modern period.
 He launched a general attack on idealism, including Aristotle, René Descartes, Gottfried Wilhelm Leibniz, and especially Plato as its founder, as well as Kant.
 His purpose was to provide a remedy for the "discontinuity of philosophy"; that is, its failure to make progress over the centuries and its want of any clear standards.
 The only way to put an end to this complaint was through a newer, critical method of the history of philosophy.
 In contrast to the old method, this method is directed not at the past, but “at the most immediate present and its current interests.”
 This new method was primarily established on a synthesis between Lange's History of Materialism in the manner that elucidates foundational and general philosophical principles, and J. St. Mill's tactic of “hand-to-hand fighting” used in the Examination against Sir William Hamilton.
-It was also rooted in, however, by Leibniz's and Trendelenburg's perennial distinctions in the history of philosophy, and August Boeckhs’, Moriz Haupt's, and especially Trendelenburg's philology at the University of Berlin.
+It was also rooted in, however, by Leibniz's and Trendelenburg's perennial distinctions in the history of philosophy, and August Boeckh's, Moriz Haupt's, and especially Trendelenburg's philology at the University of Berlin.
 Just as Trendelenburg attempted by distinguishing between the “fundamental” aspects of a philosophy and its “derived” elements, so that "we might yet recognize the inherent organization, structure, and necessity within this diversity," for: